danielstieber/CodaPHP/README.md

 In case of an error, the response includes the statusCode and provided error message, also untouched and converted to an array.

 ### Cache data
 Every API call may take a few seconds.
 It is recommended to store results and only call for new when necessary.
-The library provides a simple caching mechanic to store received data in a .codaphp_cache folder. **This mehanic is optional** and needs to be activated.
+The library provides a simple caching mechanic to store received data in a .codaphp_cache folder. **This mechanic is optional** and needs to be activated.
 Learn more in the [caching instructions](#Caching)

 ## Documentation
 ```PHP